ibm-cloud-docs/overview/ibm-cloud-platform.md

 For more information, see the [best practices for organizing your resources and assigning access](/docs/account?topic=account-account_setup).

 As a financial officer for your company, you might be interested in simplifying how you manage billing and usage across multiple teams and departments.
-With a Subscription account, you can create an IBM Cloud [enterprise](#x2026915){: term}, which offers centralized account management, consolidated billing, and top-down usage reporting.
+With a Subscription account, you can create an {{site.data.keyword.Bluemix_notm}} [enterprise](#x2026915){: term}, which offers centralized account management, consolidated billing, and top-down usage reporting.
 An enterprise consists of an enterprise account, account groups, and individual accounts.

 * The enterprise account is the parent account to all other accounts in the enterprise.
 Billing for the entire enterprise is managed at the enterprise account level.
 * Account groups provide a way to organize related accounts.
 And, you get a unified view of resource usage costs across all accounts that are included in an account group.